This post is updated regularly as movies leave and enter Netflix. *New additions are indicated with an asterisk.

 Director: Steven Spielberg

-Peter Pan & Wendy hasn’t made much of an impact on Disney+, so why not go back to the Peter Pan tale that so many loved as children?
+Peter Pan & Wendy hasn’t made much of an impact over on Disney+, so why not go back to the Peter Pan tale that so many loved as children?
 Steven Spielberg’s Robin Williams-starring variation on the J.M.
 Barrie classic is often derided as one of the master’s lesser films, but it also has a loyal fan base, largely made up of people who were just the right age when it came out.
 Now they’re old enough to show it to their kids.
 Pass on the wonder.

 Call Me by Your Name